 What are the benefits of a free CRM?

-A few decades ago, CRM platforms were too expensive for the average small business owner.
+A few decades ago, CRM platforms for small business owner were too expensive.
 These days, they come in all shapes and sizes from desktop and mobile apps to full-blown platforms that can help your run email campaigns and track the success of your targeted landing pages.

 Many of these options can help you with core functions of your sales strategy: